 Faith is a girl’s name – a popular one at that.
 While speaking of beauty, art, music & enchantment, faith LIFTS us to the realm of divinity.
 And being a word that has several elements and MUCH depth, it can be hard to define.
 An old standard Bible Dictionary (Unger’s) offers this wordy def.: Intellectually, “Faith is belief or trust; especially in a higher power.
 Faith, viewed philosophically, must be regarded as lying at the basis of all knowledge . . .
 Truths or facts arrived at by logical processes . . . are held to be known because, first of all we have confidence in the laws of the human mind . . .
 Faith in the theological sense . . . is properly defined as the conviction of the reality of the truths and facts which God has revealed, such conviction resting solely upon the testimony of God.”
-The following are references to faith by all kinds of characters of the past.
+The following are references to faith by all kinds of characters of the past and present.

 - Faith means intense, usually confident, belief that is not based on evidence sufficient to command assent from every reasonable person.
 Walter Kaufmann, 1961 philosopher

 - The great act of faith is when a man decides that he is not God.
 Oliver W. Holmes, 1907 U.S. Supreme Court Justice

 - To be an atheist requires an infinitely greater measure of faith than to receive all the great truths which atheism would deny.
 Joseph Addison, 17th century poet